đ1.3: CSS Foundations

 Internal CSS

-Internal CSS (or embedded CSS) involves adding the CSS within the HTML file itself instead of creating a completely separate file.
+Internal CSS (or embedded CSS) involves adding the CSS within the HTML file itself, instead of creating a completely separate file.
 With the internal method, you place all the rules inside of a pair of opening and closing <style>

 tags, which are then placed inside of the opening and closing <head>